North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- North Texas has combined with its opponents to score more than 49 points in four of seven games this season.
+- North Texas has combined with its opponents to put up more than 49 points in four of seven games this season.

 - Southern Miss and its opponents have combined to score more than 49 points in one game this season.

-- The two teams combine to score 37.5 points per game, 11.5 less than the total in this contest.
+- Saturday's over/under is 11.5 points higher than the combined 37.5 PPG average of the two teams.

-- These two squads surrender a combined 62.9 points per game, 13.9 more than this contest's over/under.
+- The 62.9 points per game these two squads have surrendered to opponents this season are 13.9 more than the 49 total in this contest.

-- The Mean Green and their opponents have scored an average of 64.2 points per game in 2021, 15.2 more than Saturday's total.
+- Mean Green games this season feature an average total of 64.2 points, a number 15.2 points higher than Saturday's over/under.

-- The 49.1 PPG average total in Golden Eagles games this season is 0.1 points more than this game's over/under.
+- In 2021, games involving the Golden Eagles have averaged a total of 49.1 points, 0.1 more than the set total in this contest.

 North Texas Stats and Trends